 There are several options for accessing gender-affirming healthcare privately.
 Due to the crisis in the gender-affirming services here in Northern Ireland, these options are quite popular, however, accessing them can lead to issues in your journey through Brackenburn or KOI.

 Unfortunately, patients enrolled in KOI services will be discharged if they access private healthcare services.
-This is despite the fact that KOI is currently refusing to provide hormone treatment to any patients referred after [DATE].
+This is despite the fact that KOI is currently refusing to provide hormone treatment to any patients referred after March 2020.
 This may change as a result of the Gender Identity Service Pathway Review, however, it’s important to be aware of when considering your care options.

 Patients enrolled in the Brackenburn clinic are not immediately discharged for accessing private services, and recently there have been indications that they are willing to move people from a private to public prescription with very little fuss.
 However, due to a lack of communication with LGBTQ+ communities, we cannot guarantee this is the process taken with every individual in the service.